freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Whether it's page transitions or a customized contact form, WordPress users are only a few clicks away from building a website.

+### How to get started with Wordpress
+To make your own site, simply visit https://wordpress.com/start/user?ref=homepage and register.
+You site be live on the Internet with minutes for the whole world to see.
+Go get creating!

 ### More Information

 - [WordPress Codex: the online manual](https://codex.wordpress.org/)